rnx2024/RF-Model-for-Job-Rejection/README.md

   - Uses Random Forest Regressor for prediction.

-  - Evaluates the model using Mean Squared Error (MSE).
+  - Evaluates the model using Mean Squared Error (MSE), OOB (Out of Bag) Score and Confusion Matrix

   - Displays feature importances.